Home

 ...about how sewing machines work to help solve your machine problems.

-It should start to make sense why your sewing machine needle is so important.
+It should start to make sense why your sewing machine needle is so important and why it's prudent to keep extras on hand to quickly determine if the problem IS your needle.

 If it's not inserted all the way, it pushes further into your machine as it passes thru the throat-plate.
 The loop will either not form correctly or not form at the proper time.
 The rotary hook won't be able to catch the loop to form the stitch.